Nik Turner

-Nicholas Robert Turner (26 August 1940 – 10 November 2022) was an English musician, best known as a member of space rock pioneers Hawkwind.
+Nicholas Robert Turner (26 August 1940 – 10 November 2022) was an English musician best known as a member of space rock pioneers Hawkwind.
 Turner played saxophone and flute, as well as being a vocalist and composer.
 While with Hawkwind, Turner was known for his experimental free jazz stylisations and outrageous stage presence, often donning full makeup and Ancient Egypt-inspired costumes.

 1940–1969: Early years

 Turner was born in Oxford in August 1940 to a theatrical family, although his father was working in a munitions factory.
 At the age of 13 his family moved to the Kent seaside resort of Margate where he worked at the local funfair during the summer holiday season, befriending another seasonal worker Robert Calvert.
-His first influences were Rock and Roll and the films of James Dean.
+His first influences were rock and roll and the films starring James Dean.

 Turner went on to complete an engineering course and then undertook one voyage in the Merchant Navy.
 He then set about travelling around Europe picking up menial jobs, and it was during a stint as a roustabout in a travelling music circus in 1967 that he made the acquaintance of Dave Brock in Haarlem, the Netherlands.

 Turner had two years of clarinet and saxophone lessons in the early 1960s but never considered himself good enough to pursue them seriously.
-However, whilst travelling around Europe he encountered some free jazz players in Berlin who impressed upon him the importance of expression over technical proficiency, and it was then that he decided that what he "wanted to do was play free jazz in a rock band".
+Whilst travelling around Europe he encountered some free jazz players in Berlin who impressed upon him the importance of expression over technical proficiency, and it was then that he decided that what he "wanted to do was play free jazz in a rock band".